Skill-Forge-Project/skill_forge/CONTRIBUTING.md

 Ensure your branch name is descriptive of the feature or fix you're implementing.

+#### Make Changes:
-Make Changes: Make your desired changes to the codebase.
+Make your desired changes to the codebase.
 Ensure that your changes adhere to our coding standards and naming conventions.

-Test Your Changes: Before submitting a pull request, test your changes thoroughly to ensure they function as intended and don't introduce any regressions.
+#### Test Your Changes:
+Before submitting a pull request, test your changes thoroughly to ensure they function as intended and don't introduce any regressions.

-Commit Your Changes: Once you're satisfied with your changes, commit them with a clear and descriptive commit message.
+#### Commit Your Changes:
+Once you're satisfied with your changes, commit them with a clear and descriptive commit message.

 ```bash
 git commit -m "Brief summary of changes"
 ```

-Push Changes:
+#### Push Changes:
 Push your changes to your forked repository.
 ```bash
 git push origin feature-name
 ```

-Submit a Pull Request: Finally, submit a pull request from your forked repository to the `development` repository.
+#### Submit a Pull Request:
+Finally, submit a pull request from your forked repository to the `development` branch in the origin repository.
 Be sure to provide a detailed description of your changes in the pull request.

 ### Coding Standards